JayFromp/Cruddit-frontend/README.md

 - To delete a comment/article use the X located at the top left.
 - To add your own comment/ariticle please use the given input fields and fill in all necessary information

+## Built With

+React
+Reach-router
+Axios

+## Authors
+Jay Compson.

+## Acknowledgments
+A big thank you to all at Northcoders and the people who likely won't ever read this, but who have put the time into creating the libraries and frameworks which made this possible.